gki/branch-lifetime/README.md

 This action calculates a lifetime of the branch of the pull request.
 You can specify the unit of the action output from `hour`(default), `minute` or `second`.

+## Note

+If this action is triggered by events except `pull_request`, all calculation will be skipped and outputs will be empty.

 ## Setup

 ```yml